Raji1009/Search-Algorithm/README.md

 ```
 '''
 Program to find the element in a list using Binary Search (recursive Method).
-Developed by: Hariharan A
+Developed by: Rajalakshmi R
-RegisterNumber: 212223110013
+RegisterNumber: 212223110037
 '''
 def BinarySearch(arr, k, low, high):
     while low<=high: